merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

                                      --exclude-gene-calls-from-fasta-txt
 ```

+{:.notice}
+Alternatively you can go rebel and edit the external gene calls files to replace the source `PGAP` with `prodigal`.
+But you must realize that in some cases this may yield misleading insights.
+But we can't stop you from doing that.

 The output directory would stay the same, but the TXT file `GN02-fasta.txt` now looks like this:

+{:.notice}
+This is a good moment to fix those names to more readable unique names.
+For instance the first one could be "*Ca_A_pacificus_JGI68*" and would have looked much better in any interface.

 ```bash
 $ column -t GN02-fasta.txt | head